ergoplatform/ergodocs/docs/dev/data-model/box.md

 ## What is a 'Box'?

 Ergo has a Bitcoin-like UTXO transactional model: a transaction is spending one-time objects and creating new one-time objects.
 We call this object a box.
 A box is an immutable object which can be only created or removed.
-A box is not simply a coin; it contains registers with data (and code).
+A box is not simply a coin; it contains data (and code) registers.
 Even more, there's nothing inbox but registers.
 There are four predefined registers, with monetary value, protecting script, and identifier of a transaction which created the box and output index (and creation height).
 Because data of transaction which created the box is included in it, the box has unique contents and, therefore, a unique id.
 A box is a first-class citizen in the Ergo protocol.
 Active boxes set is authenticated via a hash-based data structure, which allows building lightweight full-nodes (as described in [this paper](https://eprint.iacr.org/2016/994)).
 A box may have up to six additional registers with typed data.
 A script may access its registers (as well as registers of input and output boxes of the spending transaction).

 ## Example